 The USMLE Step 1 consists of 7 blocks, each lasting 60 minutes and consisting of up to 40 questions each.
 This 8-hour marathon is high stakes, but fear not.
 With the right plan and approach, you will be prepared to crush it.
+This post will share an ideal USMLE Step 1 dedicated study schedule that will allow you to pass with ease.

 This article is focused on the dedicated study period, which generally varies between 4 and 8 weeks.
-Assuming you have a sound study plan, the deciding factor on whether or not you’ll walk away with a score you’re happy with is having the discipline to stick with it.
+Assuming you have a sound study plan, the deciding factor on whether or not you’ll walk away successful is having the discipline to stick with it.

 Scheduling Your Exam

 A quick word on scheduling your test.
 I had a 6 week dedicated period and I took my test 4 and a half weeks in.
 I used the remaining 10 days to go on a cruise.
 When scheduling your test, it’s important to keep three things in consideration.